 Swai fish is called by a variety of names.
 These include tra, striped pangasius, cream dory, and iridescent shark (also iridescent shark catfish).
 And though incorrectly, they’re also sometimes called basa and panga.
 They belong in the family of shark catfishes from the family of Pangasiidae.
 But in the U.S., they’re more popularly known as Asian catfish and marketed as swai fish.

 Before being filleted for market consumption, swai fish have dark scales that closely resemble tilapia in color.
 Its body is also iridescent and has two striped lines along it.
 Hence, the names iridescent shark catfish and striped pangasius.

 When raw, swai is delicate, tender, and is light-beige in color.
 After it’s cooked, swai becomes what people love it for: flakey, yet tender and moist.
 Its meat also turns white after it’s cooked.
 But above all, people price swai for its sweet, buttery, and mild flavor without any hint of fishy taste.
 In fact, swai fish’s taste and texture also closely match the popular salmon.
-This is why many have started to use it as a cheap substitute for wild-caught salmon.
-Aside from salmon, it also compares with catfish when it comes to tastes and texture.
+This is why many have started to use it as a cheap substitute for wild salmon.
+Aside from salmon, it is also frequently compared with catfish when it comes to taste and texture.

 Is Swai Fish Safe to Eat?

 We did mention that swai fish is popular.
 However, it’s also quite infamous in some Western households.

 One of the major issues thrown around is how these fishes are farmed.
 They are said to be raised in unclean waters filled with harmful bacteria.
 While some swai fish have indeed been raised in unsanitary and overcrowded conditions, those that do come from fish farms that are operating illegally.